DanielHakim98/Project-RockPaperScissors/README.md

 29 Sep 21:
 -make some tweaks on the results image placeholder and on HTML file because it doesn't meet w3 validation standard.

+2 Oct 21:
+-some change on the alert once player or COM has won five games.
+Small changes on the interface and reset button is added.